nate-bake/SEASCAPE/README.md

 - Enabled logger to save incrementally in the event of a crash/shutdown.
 - Removed memory keys from config.json and hid them in core/keys.json.
 - Added system service for launching.
 Not sure if this is really what we want though.

-## TODO

-- IMU calibration
-  - Add calibration scripts, save results as binary file.
-    - Flatten vector and matrix into a list of doubles (row-major).
-  - Once we finish calibration I should remove `.bin` files and add tell git to ignore them.
-- Look into adding I2C sensors.
-- Add our own estimator and controller to core.
-- Maybe break up `air.cpp` into multiple files.
-- Update telemetry thread and maybe add some config settings for it.
-  - Figure out what to do with ADC data.
-- Try to anticipate potential issues and reduce the probability that `air.cpp` process will ever crash.
-- Test like every individual piece in different config scenarios.
-  - Especially servo thread since I don't know if RCIN and PWM scales are the same.
-- Documentation overview and config setting explanations.

-## INSTALLATION / EXECUTION

-- `cd PEAS/`
-- `sudo python3 launch.py` should hopefully take care of everything.
-  - The `libjsoncpp-dev` apt package will be installed.
-  - The `jsonschema` pip module will be installed.
-  - The `sysv_ipc` pip module will be installed.
-  - The mavlink submodule will be cloned if not already.
-- Note that some existing Navio2 libraries have been modified.
-Hence the Emlid submodule is not included.

-- To enable the program to launch on boot:
-  - `cd PEAS/`
-  - If needed, modify paths within the PEAS.service file.
-  - `sudo mv PEAS.service /lib/systemd/system/PEAS.service`
-  - `sudo systemctl daemon-reload`
-  - `sudo systemctl enable PEAS.service`
-  - `sudo reboot`
-  - Use `top` or `sudo systemctl status PEAS.service` to see if the processes are running.
-  - Use `sudo killall air` to terminate the program.